dwyl/learn-redux/egghead.io_video_tutorial_notes.md

 #### 14. Reducer Composition with Objects

-Tip: This tutorial builds apon the code written in Video/Lesson 13.
+Tip: This tutorial builds upon the code written in Video/Lesson 13.
-If you skipped it, or left a break between watching the videos, go back and re-aquaint yourself before proceeding.
+If you skipped it, or left a break between watching the videos, go back and re-acquaint yourself before proceeding.

 > Video: https://egghead.io/lessons/javascript-redux-reducer-composition-with-objects